 Single CAIS Access and Neutralization System

 The Army expects to continue to recover CAIS items on an occasional basis through ongoing remediation and construction activities.
-The volume of the SCANS container is approximately one gallon, enabling treatment of small quantities of recovered CAIS items.
-CAIS items containing dilute blister agents and industrial chemicals are packaged and processed off-site as hazardous waste.Fact Sheet:
+The volume of the SCANS container is approximately one gallon, enabling destruction of small quantities of recovered CAIS items.

 Proven Residuals Management Technologies

-One of the goals of the DoD effort to eliminate all forms of chemical munitions and agents has been ensuring the residuals left after treatment are able to be recycled (e.g., decontaminated metal) or disposed of as solid or hazardous waste.
+One of the goals of the DoW effort to eliminate all forms of chemical munitions and agents has been ensuring the residuals left after destruction are able to be recycled (e.g., decontaminated metal) or are safely disposed of as solid and/or hazardous waste.